TAKE MY YOKE UPON YOU (Part 1)

 18 “If the world hates you, you know that it hated Me before it hated you.

 19 “If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.
 (NKJV).

-Friend, as a yoke-fellow with Christ, you must brace up for suffering or persecution for the sake of your relationship with Christ, your love, devotion or commitment to the Kingdom of God and preaching, publishing, and spreading the Gospel of the grace of our Lord Jesus Christ (1 Pet.
+Friend, as a yoke-fellow with Christ, you must brace up for suffering or persecution for the sake of your relationship with Christ, for your love, devotion or commitment to the Kingdom of God, and for preaching, publishing, and spreading the gospel of the grace of our Lord Jesus Christ (1 Pet.
 4:1-2).